 Internally, we elect alliance leadership in a democratic fashion.
 We ensure high standards of performance, accountability, and ethics for members.
 Developing and providing resources to centers and investigators to maximize participation in research studies is of great importance.
 We also encourage and support inclusion of epidemiologic and translational research in association with clinical studies, and embrace data sharing and dissemination of results as a core principle.

 Looking towards the future, we are committed to developing protocols for all rheumatic diseases of childhood, and work to respond rapidly to funding opportunities.
 Lastly, we seek to foster relationships with members of other organizations who support CARRA’s mission and vision.

 Since CARRA’s inception, we have published numerous scientific articles, funded various grants, and launched major studies.
 We also host an annual scientific meeting.
-Our goal is to enroll 10,000 patients in our registry – and we are well over halfway there!
+Our goal is to enroll 10,000 patients in our registry – and we have achieved that goal!